Capture of Columbia: Evacuation of Columbia

 Little consideration had been made by Confederate authorities for a potential evacuation.
 Thus, by February 14th, when it was finally apparent that the full might of the Union Army was bearing down on Columbia, the city descended into panic.
 Citizens and government officials competed for space on outgoing railroad trains, with no system for priority.
 The town fell into a further state of chaos as retreating Confederate troops streamed into the city.
 Martial law was declared on the 16th as rioting began to take hold.
 The Confederates did have some successes in evacuation.
-They managed to get out the treasury presses, and the treasury employees with all their baggage (save from the women's hoop skirts) aboard a train.
+They managed to get out the treasury presses, and the treasury employees with all their baggage (save for the women's hoop skirts) aboard a train.
 Further, the Union prisoners of war had been successfully evacuated on February 12, in perhaps the only act of preplanning in the evacuation, though planning for proper provisions had not been arranged.
 Otherwise, the evacuation of Confederate property was a disaster.
-The commander of the Palmetto Armory desperately sought permission to prioritize the Armory's irreplaceable stock machines, but became bogged down in Confederate inefficiency and communication issues, the machines just barely escaped Columbia.
+The commander of the Palmetto Armory desperately sought permission to prioritize the Armory's irreplaceable stock machines, but became bogged down in Confederate inefficiency and communication issues; the machines just barely escaped Columbia.
 The rest of the Armory was not so lucky, it was rendered de facto captured on the 16th as Union artillery came within range.

 Confederate Major N. R. Chambliss arrived in the city on February 14 with the intent of evacuating the considerable military stores.
 Though initially he tarried in evacuating supplies, Chambliss proved to be the most dedicated and capable Confederate official regarding evacuation.
 He found the rail lines packed on the 14th, and opted to take no action that day.
 But on the 15th he realized that there was no effort being undertaken whatsoever to remove government property.
 He sought out Major John T. Trezevant, and came up with a plan to procure wagons to be loaded after dark.
 But Chambliss did not put all his faith in Trezevant, and continued his own efforts throughout the day to requisition evacuation.
 Around midnight, Trezevant had still not appeared, and Chambliss went to the armory; Trezevant was nowhere to be found.
 Chambliss managed to requisition one railcar, which he found packed with treasury employees.
 He ordered them out by force, and with the help of the arsenal's mechanics, loaded the single car with a mere 105,000 rounds of ammunition, and some official documents.
 To have removed all of the stores in the arsenal, it was estimated that at least 20 cars would have been needed.
 Further, 70 cars worth of supplies had been sent from Charleston, which were not evacuated from Columbia.
 The loss of 90 train cars worth of military supplies was perhaps the greatest of the whole war.